 What’s the Difference Between Natural Thin Stone Veneer and Manufactured Thin Stone Veneer?

 Natural thin stone veneer comes straight from nature.
-That means it has all of the properties you’d expect from real stone, including mineral content and those stunning natural variations in color, tone, and shading that build up over centuries.
+That means it has all of the properties you’d expect from real stone, including mineral content and those stunning natural variations in colour, tone, and shading that build up over centuries.

 How to Choose Thin Stone Veneer